 Spring arrived recently, and as such I have been trying to grow an avocado tree.

-After watching numerous videos on Youtube that suggest that the process is actually a relatively straightforward and simple one, I assembled my three pronged, alien-countenanced avocado pip on my windowsill.
+After watching numerous videos on Youtube that suggest that the process is actually a relatively straightforward and simple one, I assembled my three pronged, alien-like avocado pip on my windowsill.
 And then just in case it didn’t work I assembled four more, to better my chances that one will produce fruit.

 The idea is to suspend the avocado seed half-in and half-out of a cup of water using toothpicks to hold it in place.
 The seed is then supposed to split in half and grow roots from the bottom, and a stem from the top as can be seen here: